vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 at Setu ( Rāmeśvara); D. S. 36.
 Sampad-gauri-vrata-on M. śu.
 1st (mentioned in Tamil calen

-dars ) for all married women and maidens in Kumbhamāsa, Sampad-vrata-on 5th tithi worship Laksmi and observe fast;
+dars ) for all married women and maidens in Kumbhamāsa, Sampad-vrata-on 5th tithi worship Lakṣmi and observe fast;

 for one year; at year's end donate a golden jar with gold in it; performer becomes rich in each birth and goes to Viṣṇu-loka; this is a ṣasti-vrata; KKV 441-42 ( same as